Take the Ferry to Nanaimo on Vancouver Island

 Nanaimo is a popular transit point for travel to Northern and Southern Vancouver Island, as well as west to Tofino and Long Beach, B.C.

-Vancouver to Nanaimo Ferry: Schedule, Cost, etc
+Vancouver to Nanaimo Ferry: Schedule, Cost, Etc

-(As usual, prices, schedules and information can change, so always contact the companies and service providers before planning your travel)
+(Once again, prices, schedules and information can change, so always contact the companies and service providers before planning your travel)

 Where does the ferry to Nanaimo depart from?